-The aminoglycoside gentamicin binds to the bacterial cell surface via an ionic binding.
+The aminoglycoside gentamicin binds to the bacterial cell surface via ionic bonding.
 Gentamicin uptake into the bacterial cell depends on an electrochemical gradient across the bacterial cytoplasmic membrane.
 This electrochemical gradient cannot be maintained in anaerobic conditions and at a low pH, which is why the efficacy of aminoglycosides against anaerobes in a low-oxygen environment is markedly curtailed.

 The effect of these antibiotics is based on an irreversible binding to the 30S subunit of the ribosome complex and, thus on the inhibition of protein biosynthesis.
 Aminoglycosides attack rapidly multiplying organisms but also kill dormant bacteria.

-The absorption of oral aminoglycosides is poor.
+The oral absorption of aminoglycosides is poor.
 Effective, clinically relevant concentrations are not achieved in respiratory secretions or cerebrospinal fluid (CSF).
 Aminoglycosides are eliminated via the kidney.
 Adjustment of aminoglycoside dosage is needed in patients with renal failure.

-Aminoglycosides are contraindicated in pregnancy or deafness, as aminoglycosides accumulate in the endo- and perilymph of the inner ear.
+Aminoglycosides are contraindicated in pregnancy or deafness, as aminoglycosides accumulate in the endolymph and perilymph of the inner ear.
 Aminoglycosides also exhibit a significant post-antibiotic effect, which means they persistently suppress bacterial growth even after the bacteria experience only a brief exposure to the antibiotic.

 Aminoglycosides are effective against enterobacteria and pseudomonas.
 Many other bacteria such as enterococci, streptococci, and legionella are resistant to aminoglycosides.

-The recommended antimicrobial treatment of infections such as endocarditis and osteomyelitis in burns is a combination of aminoglycosides with other antibiotics such as β-lactams or fluoroquinolones.
+The recommended antimicrobial treatment for infections such as endocarditis and osteomyelitis in burns is a combination of aminoglycosides with other antibiotics such as β-lactams or fluoroquinolones.
 Tobramycin is the drug of choice for the treatment of Pseudomonas aeruginosa infections.
 Amikacin, however, is a reserve aminoglycoside used in the treatment of immunosuppressed patients with severe infections.

 Topically applied aminoglycosides, for example, neomycin and kanamycin, are used for treating skin and mucous membrane infections caused by staphylococci and enterobacteria.
 Gentamicin is also successfully used against bone and soft tissue infections in prosthetic surgery.
 It is locally applied in the form of gentamicin-loaded PMMA beads or gentamicin bone cement.

 Macrolide antibiotics all contain a lactone ring.
 They have poor chemical stability in aqueous solution (acid-labile) and also have a very unpleasant, bitter taste, which is why they are usually present in the esterified or galenical form.
-Macrolides are administered as enteric-coated tablets as intravenous administration is poorly tolerated.
+Macrolides are administered as enteric-coated tablets because intravenous administration is poorly tolerated.

 Macrolides target bacterial protein synthesis by inhibiting ribosomal translocation.
-Macrolides are bacteriostatic antibiotics and are effective against many strains of gram-positive bacteria such as streptococci and clostridia.
+Macrolides are bacteriostatic antibiotics and are effective against many strains of Gram-positive bacteria such as streptococci and clostridia.